Sport in India: Kambala

-Kambala race is a traditional race sport of coastal area of Karnataka state in South India.
-It is an animal-man race in which man run with his two buffalos in mud, 132m or 143m long distance.
-Kambala, which roughly translates to "paddy-growing mud field" in the that area local Tulu language.
-It is a controversial race and has been criticised by international animal rights organisations.
+Kambala is a traditional racing sport native to the coastal regions of Karnataka in South India.
+It is an annual event in which a person runs alongside a pair of buffaloes through a mud-filled track, typically covering a distance of 132 or 143 metres.
+The term Kambala roughly translates to "paddy-growing mud field" in the local Tulu language.
+The sport remains controversial and has drawn criticism from various international animal rights organizations.